 The city of Glasgow has a lot of misconception surrounding it.
-It is often missed out of travellers’ itineraries entirely because it is said not to be as beautiful as Edinburgh, with nothing to do or see and spending a whole weekend in Glasgow is something not considered.
+It is often missed out of travellers’ itineraries entirely because it is said not to be as beautiful as Edinburgh, with nothing to do or see and planning a 2 or 3 days in Glasgow itinerary is something not considered.

 Before moving to Glasgow, I was more drawn towards historic Edinburgh’s charms.
-Now, I am so happy I took the leap and got to discover Glasgow for the cultural, fun-loving, diverse and beautiful city it is and could not recommend it more to spend at least 2 days in Glasgow when visiting Scotland.
+Now, I am so happy I took the leap and got to discover Glasgow for the cultural, fun-loving, diverse and beautiful city it is and could not recommend it more to spend a few days here when visiting Scotland.

-Glasgow might not have the same historic ambience as Edinburgh, but it does have history and more importantly has a lot of different ambiences.
-It is far from being a mere industrial, working city and has a thriving nightlife, beautiful locals, plenty of art and something to do for anyone.
+Glasgow is far from being a mere industrial, working city and has a thriving nightlife, incredible live music, beautiful locals, plenty of art and something to do for anyone.

-I have lived in Glasgow for nearly six years now, and while I would say I know the city very well, there is still always something new to discover, which I guess is the beauty of it.
-Hopefully, you will already be reading this without the misconceptions I once had and will be able to piece together the perfect Glasgow itinerary for you.
+I have lived in Glasgow for several years now and while I would say I know the city very well, there is still always something new to discover, which I guess is the beauty of it.
+Hopefully, you will already be reading this without the misconceptions I once had and will be able to piece together the perfect itinerary for you.

 When to Visit Glasgow